Detecting and tracking drift in quantum information processors: Time-resolved tomography and benchmarking

-{\bf Time-resolved GST on experimental data details.}~Here we explain the exact approach used to implement time-resolved GST on the data from the first GST experiment (we implemented standard time-independent GST on the data from the second experiment).
-As discussed in the Results, we use the $\lambda_{\mathsf{p}}$ statistics to motivate only expanding the $\hat{z}$-axis rotation angle of the $\Gi$ gate -- \ie, using the same notation as above, the parameter $\theta_{z} \equiv \theta_z(\Gi)$ -- into a sum of Fourier components.
-Specifically, we expand $\theta_{z}$ into $\theta_{z} = \alpha_{0} + \sum_{\omega \mathbb{W}} \alpha_{\omega \in \mathbb{W}} f_{\omega}(t)$ where $\mathbb{W}=\{1,2,5,7,15\}$ is the set of significant frequencies in the average power spectrum (shown in Fig.~\ref{fig:gst-exp}D).
+We now detail the exact approach used to implement time-resolved GST on the data from the first of our two GST experiments (as discussed in the main text, we implemented standard time-independent GST on the data from the second experiment).
+As discussed in the main text, we use the $\lambda_{\mathsf{p}}$ statistics to motivate only expanding the $\hat{z}$-axis rotation angle of the $\Gi$ gate --- \ie, using the same notation as above, the parameter $\theta_{z} \equiv \theta_z(\Gi)$ --- into a sum of Fourier components.
+Specifically, we expand $\theta_{z}$ into

+where $\mathbb{W}=\{1,2,5,7,15\}$ is the set of significant frequencies in the average power spectrum (shown in Fig.~\ref{fig:gst-exp}D).
 This method for the frequency selection is motivated by noting that, as we have decided that only $\theta_{z}$ exhibits time-dependence, all the frequencies in the averaged power spectrum must be attributable to variations in $\theta_z$.
 So far this is exactly the same type of analysis as with the time-resolved GST on simulated data.
 However, fitting the model requires more care with experimental data.

+First we implemented standard time-independent GST on all the data.
+The predictions of this GST estimate are compared to the aggregated counts data in Fig.~\ref{fig:gst-exp-modelviolation}.
+This summarizes the discrepancy between the data and the predictions of the model estimated by standard GST using (A) the log-likelihood ratio (LLR) and (B) the total variational distance (TVD).
+The LLR test statistic for a circuit is